top of page

 Green Welly Stop for Lunch:

 Next, we stopped at what is essentially a roadside diner and gas station called Green Welly.
 They had a cafeteria-style line, and you could add sweets and baked goods to your tray as you moved through the line.
 There was also a section where you could order hot food.
 I got a cheese toastie (grilled cheese), and Elijah ordered the roast beef, and we tried a piece of the chocolate mint fudge.
+The food was pretty good.
+We were apprehensive about it since it was essentially a truck stop diner, but Elijah enjoyed the roast beef!

+The cheese toasties were solid as well, and a nice warm treat on a cloudy Scottish day.
+One complaint about the food is the fudge, it was super dry and crumbling apart.
 Next to The Green Welly is also a small convenience store with drinks and snacks to fuel you for the rest of the trip!
 We grabbed a few drinks and snacks here since there were still hours left of the tour.
+Expect to pay about $30 for two lunches here.

 Second image of Kilchurn Castle and the Surrounding Lochs